 How Similar is the Russian Alphabet to English?

 The Russian alphabet is very similar to the English alphabet.
 There are only a few differences between the two alphabets.
-The most notable difference is that the Russian alphabet has 33 letters, while the English alphabet has 26 letters.
+The most notable difference is that the Russian alphabet has 33 letters, while the English has 26 letters.

 |Russian||Equivalent to English||Approx English Word||Translation|